What We're About at Seattle JazzED

 Seattle JazzED is a 501(c)3 non-profit organization, which was founded in 2010 by Laurie de Koch, Shirish Mulherkar, Clarence Acox and Robert Knatt.
 Laurie wanted kids to get great music education opportunities, regardless of what school they went to or how much money they had.

 JazzED started out with two jazz ensembles that met weekly.
 Since then, the roster of programs has grown to include many more ensembles, masterclasses, a summer program, vocal jazz, strings improv workshops, combo training, an all-city girls band and jam sessions.
-Now 400 students from 70+ different schools come through the doors every year.
+Now over 500 students from 70+ different schools come through the doors every year.

 Seattle JazzED empowers students of all skill levels and backgrounds to realize their full potential through exceptional music education.